hannesdatta/data-spotify-playlist-ecosystem/doc/readme_database1.txt

 5ddbb91f92115a12683ce2d1 get-playlist-placements platform-power-max (updated API call) 2019-11-25 11:21 no jobsize available ** INCLUDED HERE **
 5ddbb99d92115a12683e6972 get-playlist-placements platform-power-max (updated API call) 2019-11-25 11:23 no jobsize available ** INCLUDED HERE **

+Notes: Job sizes (i.e., number of endpoints to be retrieved) were included in an earlier version of the code, but discontinued in later data collections.
+The same jobs (e.g., "get-playlist-followers platform-power-max") may have multiple job IDs because the job was split into multiple retrieval requests.

 3.4  Who was involved in the data collection process (e.g., students,
      crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?

 	Hannes Datta.